CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What Is the Least Common Birthday?

-Raise your hand if you’re a leap year baby!
-Unsurprisingly, the least common birthday in the US is February 29; considering this date only officially rolls around once every four years, it makes sense that the fewest number of babies would be born on this day.
+Raise your hand if you’re a leap-year baby!
+Unsurprisingly, the least common birthday in the US is February 29; considering this date only officially rolls around once every four years, it makes sense that the fewest number of babies are born on this day.
 In fact, you only have a one in 1,461 chance of being born on February 29 (instead of the typical one in 365 chance).

-For Missouri mom-of-four Natalie, who has a 12-year old born on February 29, figuring out whether to celebrate on February 28 or March 1 each year has been a bigger deal than she expected it to be.
-But, otherwise, she says her daughter loves the reactions she gets when she tells people about her unusual birthday: “She was born on a unique day, and is her own unique self, so it’s been mostly fun.”
+For Missouri mom-of-four Natalie, who has a 12-year-old born on February 29, figuring out whether to celebrate on February 28 or March 1 each year has been a bigger deal than she expected.
+But, otherwise, she says her daughter loves the reactions she gets when she tells people about her unusual birthday: “She was born on a unique day, and is her own unique self, so it’s been mostly fun,” she says.

 10 Least Common Birthdays

-After February 29, many of the least common birthdays take place on or near major holidays like Thanksgiving, Christmas and New Year’s.
-This isn’t a coincidence: conception rates are slightly lower in the spring, notes Reed, leading to fewer winter births, but the biggest reason these holidays aren’t synonymous with birthdays is primarily because of scheduling.
+After February 29, many of the least common birthdays fall on or near major holidays like Thanksgiving, Christmas and New Year’s.
+This isn’t a coincidence: conception rates are slightly lower in the spring, notes Dallas Reed, MD, FACOG, principal medical advisor at Myriad Genetics, leading to fewer winter births.
+But the biggest reason these holidays aren’t common for birthdays simply comes down to scheduling.

 Reed says that healthcare providers and expectant parents typically want to avoid booking an induction or planned C-section on holidays.
-Obviously, emergencies happen, but given the choice, providers and families aren’t scheduling births on Christmas or New Year’s Day.
+Obviously, emergencies happen, but given the choice, providers and families aren’t scheduling births on these celebratory dates.

 According to FiveThirtyEight, the 10 least common birthdays are: